Execution by firing squad: Finland

-The death penalty was widely used during and after the Finnish Civil War (January–May 1918); some 9,700 Finns and an unknown number of Russian volunteers on Red side were executed during the war or in its aftermath.
+The death penalty was widely used during and after the Finnish Civil War (January–May 1918); some 9,700 Finns and an unknown number of Russian volunteers on the Red side were executed during the war or in its aftermath.
 Most executions were carried out by firing squads after the sentences were given by illegal or semi-legal courts martial.
 Only some 250 persons were sentenced to death in courts acting on legal authority.

 During World War II some 500 persons were executed, half of them condemned spies.
 The usual causes for death penalty for Finnish citizens were treason and high treason (and to a lesser extent cowardice and disobedience, applicable for military personnel).
 Almost all cases of capital punishment were tried by court-martial.
 Usually the executions were carried out by the regimental military police platoon, or by the local military police in the case of spies.
 One Finn, Toivo Koljonen, was executed for a civilian crime (six murders).
 Most executions occurred in 1941 and during the Soviet Summer Offensive in 1944.
 The last death sentences were given in 1945 for murder, but later commuted to life imprisonment.

 The death penalty was abolished by Finnish law in 1949 for crimes committed during peacetime, and in 1972 for all crimes.
 Finland is party to the Optional protocol of the International Covenant on Civil and Political Rights, forbidding the use of the death penalty in all circumstances.